W0LR/discord_auto_messenger.py/README.md

 Provide contact information or links to relevant resources (like GitHub profile, email, etc.) if users have questions or issues.

 ---

-This template provides a basic structure for your `README.md` file.
-Make sure to customize it with specific details about your project, such as its purpose, installation steps, usage instructions, and any additional information users may need to know.